medic/cht-docs/content/en/apps/guides/hosting/monitoring/postgres-ingest.md

 Adding a custom Postgres metric

-All steps are done on the CHT Watchdog instance and assume you have a credentials for your Postgres server for Watchdog to user.
-As well, it assumes that you installed Watchdog in `~/cht-watchdog`:
+The following steps are all performed on the CHT Watchdog instance and assume you installed Watchdog in `~/cht-watchdog`.
+Note that user credentials with READ access to your Postgres server are required.

 1. [Prepare query in config file]({{< relref "#prepare-query-in-config-file" >}})
 2. [Add new Postgres Exporter]({{< relref "#add-new-postgres-exporter" >}})